 You’ve bought the car of your dreams after negotiating the price like a pro.
 You think you’re done and dusted until you receive the final invoice and it’s not what you expected.
 There’s an extra amount you have to pay on the car to the Australian Taxation Office (ATO) called the Luxury Car Tax (LCT).

 If you weren’t expecting it, this tax can add a considerable amount to the price of your car.
 So, whether you’ve already seen it on your invoice or you’re still in the market for your dream vehicle, it’s worth your time to understand the LCT.
 Below, one of our ITP accountants answers the 7 most common questions we get from clients about the Luxury Car Tax in Australia.

-LCT is a tariff put on new cars that are less than two years old and sold above a certain threshold by the ATO.
-This tariff is placed on luxury cars that are at the higher end of the market.
-The LCT was brought it to protect the local car manufacturing market in a bid to persuade Australian to purchase locally made cars.
+LCT is a tariff the ATO places on new cars that are less than two years old and sold above a certain threshold.
+This tariff applies to luxury cars that are at the higher end of the market.
+The LCT was brought in to protect the local car manufacturing market in a bid to persuade Australians to purchase locally-made cars.

 To calculate LCT, you need to use the following formula:

 LCT value – LCT threshold x 10 ÷ 11 x 33%

 The LCT value is the retail price of the car and includes GST and customs duty, dealer delivery charges, standard and statutory charges, accessories, modifications and treatments, fleet rebates, and support payments.

 LCT doesn’t include other taxes, fees or charges (e.g. stamp duty, transfer fees and registration), compulsory third-party insurance, extended warranties, service plans, or any other costs associated with financing the car.
 For example, if you purchase a car that does not meet the fuel efficiency requirements at the price of $110,000, it would include an LCT amount of $11,445.30.